Jeff Richardson (infielder)

-Jeffrey Scott Richardson (born August 26, 1965, in Grand Island, Nebraska) is an American former professional infielder.
+Jeffrey Scott Richardson (born August 26, 1965) is an American former professional infielder.
 He played during three seasons at the Major League Baseball (MLB) for the Cincinnati Reds, Pittsburgh Pirates, and Boston Red Sox.
 He was drafted by the Reds in the 7th round of the 1986 Major League Baseball draft.
 Richardson played his first professional season with their Rookie league Billings Mustangs in 1986, and his last with Pittsburgh's Triple-A Calgary Cannons in 1995.
 He played college baseball for Louisiana Tech.